pixelgrade/julia-lite/readme.txt

 * Removed the Promo Box widget and edit the Selected Posts widget
 * Removed the unused local fonts
 * Added phpcs config file

+= 1.0.3 =
+* Fixed the code sniffer errors and checked a couple warnings too

 == Credits ==